 This is difficult to identify on the ground.
 Today, there is the ruins of a long low building which appears to be built of blocks and looks military in nature but is more like a barrack block than the defensive building he describes.
 Certainly, there is no sign of a tower.

 Alongside this block is a small ruined stone building which is clearly of an earlier date and could well have been in use during Walter’s time.
 It seems about the right size and layout to have been a small Coastguard office with a main building flanked by stores or offices.
 However, we cannot discount the possibility that they original Coastguard building was swept away when the block was built.

 Tantalisingly, he also refers to the station ‘bordering on a road leading along the shore’.
-Halfway between the point and Quilty, bordering the road is the remains of a stone-built building which could, conceivably have been a line of Coastguard cottages with individual doors and windows.
+Halfway between the point and Quilty, bordering the road is the remains of a stone-built building which bear all the hallmarks of being a row of Coastguard cottages with individual doors and windows.
 A block at one end might possibly have been a small tower.
 Could this be the ‘buildings erected at the time of the Fenian movement’ to which he refers.
 More research is required.

 Walter also mentions the Coastguard station of Liscannor which, he says, is ‘thirty miles distant’: presumably from his home at Kilkee.
 It is in fact 28 miles by road today.

 ‘Arriving at Lahinch railway station …’ which is no more ‘… one drove around Liscannor Bay, past Lahinch golf course, a long stretch of sand hills said to be the best golf course in the country …’ The golf course still exists – indeed there are now two – and still consists of sand hills.
 It hosted the All-Ireland Golf championship in 2019.

 It is slightly surprising that Walter does not mention the ruin of Dough castle which sits in the middle of one of the golf courses.